-An interdisciplinary team of faculty from Wharton’s marketing, accounting, and finance departments provides the tools on how to measure marketing, while sharing best practices at leading companies.
+An interdisciplinary team of faculty from Wharton’s marketing, accounting, and finance departments provides the tools for how to measure marketing, while sharing best practices at leading companies.

 The program is especially relevant to chief marketing officers and finance leaders who have large budgets across a number of areas in the corporate portfolio, and must justify their expenditures.
 A key value of the program is the interaction among marketing and finance peers across a number of industries, as well as with Wharton marketing faculty.

 Led by Professor David Reibstein, a world-renowned marketing expert, Wharton faculty apply their field-based research and the latest strategic insights to help you think about the short-term and long-term impact of marketing spending for your organization.

 - Linking marketing metrics to financial consequences